algosup/2024-2025-project-1-fpga-team-6/Documents/Management/WeeklyReports/cumulative.md

 ## Accomplishments

 1. **Functional specifications has been finished**
-    - THe remaining sprites have been made by the team, allowing us to be more precise in the specifications.
+    - The remaining sprites have been made by the team, allowing us to be more precise in the specifications.
 2. **Development advanced well**
     - The team made improvements on the code, such as the level score displayed on the 7-segment, detection collisions and sprite integrations.
 3. **3D prints have been useful**